sakit333/sakit333/README.md

 ## 🏆 Accomplishments
 - Successfully reduced deployment time by 30% through automation.
-- Achieved 99.99% system uptime through proactive monitoring and maintenance.
-- Led a team of 5 engineers in a major infrastructure migration project.
 - Conducted corporate training sessions for teams on DevOps practices, enhancing their skills and knowledge.

 <!-- ## 💬 Testimonials